-Students may purchase an Eastmont Junior High School yearbook.
-These must be reserved early in the year by paying the entire cost of \$28.00or making a deposit by November 1; if you Deposit \$10.00, the remaining amount must be paid by the end of May.
+Students may purchase Sterling yearbook.
+These must be reserved early in the year by paying the entire cost of \$28.00 or making a deposit by November 1; if you Deposit \$10.00, the remaining amount must be paid by the end of May.